|

 June of 2007 after we received an email from our friend, William

-Heritage, present owner of the Wilbo ketch Leeway.
+Heritage, then owner of the Wilbo ketch Leeway.
 The

 Leeway design was a collaborative effort of Hugh Angelman and Dave Lee,